-These designer wireless headphones from Apple will keep your graduate jamming to tunes, whether out running or in studying.
+These designer wireless headphones from Apple will keep him jamming to tunes, whether out running or in studying.
 Cut the cords and free up with these great little ear buds.

 Buy some insurance against noisy roommates and dormitory chaos with a pair of quality, noise-canceling headphones.
 You’ll be shocked at how well these cans block distracting sounds.
-Will allow your graduate to concentrate on getting his or her homework done with audiophile style.
+Will allow him to concentrate on getting his homework done with audiophile style.

 This mini cookbook is the perfect dorm room pocket guide for a hungry college student.
 Includes ideas for study snacks, dinners with your dorm makes, and more.
 Includes recipes that work even if you just have a common-area microwave and electric tea pot.

-A must-have for the newly oven-less graduate, an electric kettle will ensure your graduate remains hydrated, warm and cozy in his or her know environment.
+A must-have for the newly oven-less graduate, an electric kettle will ensure your graduate remains hydrated, warm and cozy in his new environment.
 The cordless version pictured here is backed by a 1-year warranty.

 A compendium of quotes from Dr. Seuss’s best works, from The Cat and the Hat to Oh the Places You’ll Go!
-Wonderful, funny way to set your graduate on his or her way with some sage, yet humorous advice as he or she exits high school.
+Wonderful, funny way to set your graduate on his way with some sage, yet humorous advice as he exits high school.

 I think I can, I think I can…remember The Little Engine That Could?
 This is a follow up on the famous children’s book targeted to graduates.
 Offers motivation to keep going no matter what life throws at you.

-If your graduate is traveling to a new location, make sure he or she is prepared to return home with a quality carry on bag.
+If he is traveling to a new location, make sure he is prepared to return home with a quality carry on bag.
 We recommend this hard-shelled suitcase with a TSA-friendly lock to ensure all prized possessions are safe and sound.

 An edgy card game that’s popular with college students, Cards Against Humanity will make your graduate the center of the party.
 A fun gift from an older bother to a high school graduate.